 Materials: Paper, pencils, unsweetened lemonade (or lemon water), small paper or plastic cups for students, spoon/straw (something to pour sugar and something to stir lemonade), and sugar

-1. Facilitator says they are going to break into pairs or groups and explains the activity.
+1. Break into pairs or groups and explain the activity.

 a.
 Each person is going to get a small cup filled with lemonade.

 b.
-Each pair or group will come up and the Facilitator will put sugar in their cups.
+Each pair or group will put sugar in their cups.

 c.
-Students will then sit down and write down two things: What they are drinking and how sweet it is.
+Students will write down two things: What they are drinking and how sweet it is.

 d.
-Then students will come up again and repeat.
+Then students will come up to the teacher again and repeat.
 This will happen a total of three times.
 Students should have a total of three observations written down with the drink they are drinking and the sweetness of it written each time.
 Students’ work should look

 something like this: